Extracting Dynamical Models from Data: Example: Pendulum

 \subsection{Extrapolation \& Stability}

-Using $\epsilon = 0.1$ and the values for $a_i$ and $b_i$ found earlier, an extrapolation of $u(t)$ can be created using Algo.~\ref{algo:generative} along with initial conditions $(u,\dot{u})=(1,0)$.
-This is performed for the undamped case ($\gamma=0$), so that the energy ($E$), as defined by
+Using $\epsilon = 0.1$, $\gamma=0$, and the initial conditions $(u,\dot{u})=(1,0)$, values for $a_i$ and $b_i$ were computed similarly as before, and an extrapolation of $u(t)$ was created using Algo.~\ref{algo:generative}.
+This undamped case was used so that the energy ($E$), as defined by

-can also be examined to see if it remains conserved.
+could also be examined to see if it remained conserved.
 Shown in Fig.~\ref{fig:Pendulum_stability_all} are plots of the energy and the error (as defined in Eq.~\ref{eqn:param-error}).

 The data are from RK2, FJet, and the optimized FJet; this is for the cases of $\sigma=0$ and $0.1$.
 As can be seen, the plots reveal that FJet and RK2 perform comparably, while the optimized version of FJet performs much better.